ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "The gardener who tends what grows naturally understands that forced intervention destroys the very thing one seeks to preserve," came the cryptic response.
 "Some paths can only be walked by those who choose them freely."

 I was about to press for clarification when an alert chimed through the laboratory's monitoring systems.
-One of the individuals on my watch list had begun the augmentation process—someone whose cognitive enhancement had been progressing slowly but steadily toward the Intelligence Horizon.
+One of the individuals on my watch list had begun the augmentation process.

 The identity of the subject made me freeze with horror.
 Marcus Saito.
 My last colleague, my final hope for proving that the pattern could be broken, had initiated cognitive augmentation procedures.